 The Board seeks to ensure that governance structures are fit for purpose, appropriate and effective for the nature, scale and complexity of the risks inherent in Vhi Insurance's business.
 This assists Vhi Insurance in complying with all applicable regulatory requirements, including the Central Bank's Corporate Governance Requirements for Insurance Undertakings and the Code of Practice for the Governance of State Bodies.
-Vhi Insurance is subject to regulatory oversight by the Central Bank of Ireland and its products are subject to regulation by the Health Insurance Authority (HIA), the statutory regulator of the Irish PMI market.
+Vhi Insurance is subject to regulatory oversight by the Central Bank of Ireland ("Central Bank") and its products are subject to regulation by the Health Insurance Authority (HIA), the statutory regulator of the Irish PMI market.

-As at 31 December 2020 the Board consisted of 10 members, a majority (7) being independent non-executive directors ("INEDs").
-There were two new directors appointed during 2020 with the approval from the Central Bank sought for two further appointments (approved in January 2021).
-The Board carries out its duties with the support of:
+As at 31 December 2021, the Board consisted of 11 members, a majority (9) being independent non-executive directors ("INEDs").
+There were two new directors appointed in January 2021 following approval from the Central Bank.
+The Chief Executive retired on the 31 July and Declan Moran was appointed Interim CEO with effect from 1 August.
+The Board carried out its duties in 2021 with the support of:

-- 5 Board sub-committees, all of which are chaired by an INED; namely the Risk Management and Compliance, Audit, Remuneration, Nomination and Investment Committees; - 4 executive committees, namely Reserving (chaired by an INED), Executive Risk, Medical Procurement & Healthcare Cost Management Committee and Product & Pricing Approval Committees; and - the Executive Management team, to whom day-to-day management of Vhi Insurance is delegated.
+- 5 Board committees, all of which are chaired by an INED; namely the Risk Management and Compliance, Audit, Remuneration, Nomination and Investment Committees; - 4 Executive committees, namely Reserving (chaired by an INED), Executive Risk, Medical Procurement & Healthcare Cost Management and Product & Pricing Approval Committees; and - the Executive Management team, to whom day-to-day management of Vhi Insurance is delegated.